High School Quiz Show: Rhode Island

-(1) three members of the team can compete on Super Sunday with the expectation that the 4th member will participate in the televised competition if the team qualifies; or
+(1) three registered members of the team can compete on Super Sunday with the expectation that the fourth registered member will participate in the televised competition if the team qualifies; or

-(2) an alternate may be permitted to permanently replace the team member who cannot compete during Super Sunday and, should the team advance, for the duration of the televised competition.
+(2) a registered alternate may be permitted to permanently replace the team member who cannot compete during Super Sunday and, should the team advance, for the duration of the televised competition.

-To avoid disappointment, coaches should ensure all official team members have reviewed and can commit to the taping dates and backup dates (see Questions #4 and #13).
+To avoid disappointment, coaches should ensure all official team members have reviewed and can commit to the taping dates and backup dates (see “Important Dates” on Home page).
 Teams that advance to compete in the televised bracket must participate on the date and at the time assigned by Rhode Island PBS.
 There are no exceptions, so please be sure to review the dates and times carefully in advance.